CARB Fiscal Year 2022-2023 Research Project Solicitation

 Background

-The California Air Resources Board (CARB or Board) has identified its fiscal year 2022-2023 priority research projects.
+The California Air Resources Board (CARB or Board) has identified its fiscal year 2024-2025 priority research projects.
 The proposed projects support CARB’s regulatory priorities related to health, environmental justice, economics, air pollution, and climate change.
-A research budget of $3.8 million is anticipated to fund eight new projects and one white paper.

-The selection of these projects was guided by the research initiatives outlined in the Triennial Strategic Research Plan for Fiscal Years 2021-2024 (Plan), along with extensive coordination with other agencies, research institutions, stakeholders, and experts in these fields of research.
-The selection of these projects was also informed by the project concept and comment survey deployed in the Spring of 2021.
-Two public meetings were held to support this effort and extensive input was collected to inform this and future year research priorities.
+The selection of these projects was guided by the research initiatives outlined in the Triennial Strategic Research Plan for Fiscal Years 2021-2024 (Plan), along with extensive coordination with other agencies, research institutions, partners, and experts in these fields of research.
+The selection of these projects was also informed by the project concept and comment survey deployed in the Spring of 2023.
+A public meeting was held to support this effort and extensive input was collected to inform this and future year research priorities.
 For more information on the comment and concept collection effort, please visit the research comment portal.

 Solicitation Details